lurumad/IdentityServer4.Samples/Quickstarts/6_JavaScriptClient/readme.md

-# Quickstart #5: OpenID Connect Hybrid Flow Authentication and API Access Tokens
+# Quickstart #6: Adding a JavaScript client

-This quickstart we combine what we learned in the previous quickstarts and we explored both API access and user authentication.
+This quickstart will show how to build a browser-based JavaScript client application (sometimes referred to as a “SPA”).

 ## Tutorial

-The tutorial that goes along with this sample can be found here [Switching to Hybrid Flow and adding API Access back](http://docs.identityserver.io/en/release/quickstarts/5_hybrid_and_api_access.html)
+The tutorial that goes along with this sample can be found here [Adding a JavaScript client](http://docs.identityserver.io/en/release/quickstarts/6_javascript_client.html)